Study Abroad for Lynch School Students

 How do I arrange to study abroad?

-2. Visit the Office of International Programs website to view the various OIP Partnerships and approved external programs and deadlines.
+2. Visit the Office of International Programs website to view the various OIP Partnerships and approved external programs and deadlines as well as approved BC programs, external programs and information on summer study abroad. <www.bc.edu/offices/international/>

-6. Schedule an appointment with Maureen Raymond in the Lynch School, to review your academic plan and to obtain preliminary approval to apply to study abroad.
+4. Schedule an appointment with Maureen Raymond in Campion 104 to review your academic plan and to obtain preliminary approval to apply to study abroad.
 Students should be ready to declare their majors/minors at that time.

-7. For those majoring in Romance Languages & Literatures (French, Spanish, and Italian,) schedule a meeting with Professor James Flagg in A&S.
+5. For those majoring in Romance Languages & Literatures (French, Spanish, and Italian,) schedule a meeting with Professor James Flagg in MCAS.

 Should I plan to student teach abroad?

-- Lynch School encourages teacher education students to participate in a pre-prac.
+- Lynch School encourages teacher education students to participate in an international pre-practicum.

 - Students who teach abroad take advantage of an excellent learning opportunity to explore a different country and culture.